 Route: Bhivpuri road-Garbett point-Matheran-Hashyachi Patti-Chowk-Karjat

 Description: Board a Karjat/Khopoli bound train on Central Railway and alight at Bhivpuri Road station.
-Exit in towards the east side, pass through Diksal village and cross Karjat-Murbad road to enter the Bhivpuri lake environ.
+Exit from the east side and pass Diksal village to enter the Bhivpuri lake environ.
 Proceed along the southern edge of the lake in the general direction of Garbett plateau.
 Cross small several small streams to reach the first landmark, a huge tree on a hill ridge.
 The ridge takes you to the base village for Garbett plateau, Sagachi wadi.
-Confirm the direction with villagers & climb onto Garbett plateau by a spur and then proceed to Garbett point.
-Reach the Matheran Narrow gauge railway line in half an hour & walk on to Matheran station to continue or head to Dasturi Naka if you want to end the trek.
+Confirm the direction with villagers & climb the trail over the spru to reach Garbett plateau and onwards to Garbett point.
+One can proceed to either Dasturi Naka or the Matheran railway station from the point.

 Hashyachi Patti Descent: From Matheran Railway station, head in the direction of Malang point.
-At the Malang Point diversion, you ‘ll see a small shop with a stone staircase leading to a settlement, called Hashyachi Patti on the lower plateau.
-Visit the Hanuman Mandir and fill up water from the community taps & head south to descend to Dhavari River.
+At the Malang Point diversion, you ‘ll see a small shop with a stone staircase leading to the lower plateau with a hamlet called Hashyachi Patti.
+Visit the Hanuman Mandir and fill up water from the community taps & head to the southern end of the plateau to descend by a steep trail to Dhavari River.
 Walk along the banks of the river to reach Umbernewadi and cross over to Arkaswadi.
 The 6 feet broad trail to Chowk goes along the western edge of Morbe Dam with Irshalgad towering over most of the route.
-Reach Chowk Railway station after crossing Nanivali village & oard a bus for Karjat or Panvel as per your convenience.
+Reach Chowk Railway station after crossing Nanivali village & board a bus for Karjat or Panvel as per your convenience.

 04:24 hrs (— km) CST-Karjat train